getsentry/sentry-javascript/docs/new-sdk-release-checklist.md

     - **This is especially important, if you're adding new CDN bundles!**
     - Tarballs (*.tgz archives) should work OOTB

+- [ ] Make sure it is added to `bundlePlugins.ts:makeTSPlugin` as `paths`, otherwise it will not be ES5 transpiled correctly for CDN builds.

 ## Cutting the Release

 When you’re ready to make the first release, there are a couple of steps that need to be performed in the **correct order**.
 Note that you can prepare the PRs at any time but the **merging oder** is important: